pganssle-talks/xfail-lightning/0000/03/04/when-xfails-pass.md

 --

-# Strict xpass: Treating failure to fail as a failure
+# Treating failure to fail as a failure
 <br/>
 ```python
 @pytest.mark.xfail(strict=True)